joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 However, imagine you want to build an application that doesn't just display information but _modifies it._ How can you add new clients?
 Change the titles of existing staff?

-This lesson will be the first of many to show you how to do the above.
+This lesson will be the first in a small serries to show you how to do the above.
 In doing so, you'll be able to build real complex applications that are highly interactive and responsive to users.

 ## Resources

 Remember that code represents real processes and concepts in the real world.
-For example, when you go to an online store, you typically add "products" to your "cart" before placing an "order" to purchase those products.
-Based on the "address" you've stored in the "account" you've created, a new "delivery" may be made to track your shipment.
+For example, when you go to an online store, you typically add `products` to your `cart` before placing an `order` to purchase those products.
+Based on the `address` you've stored in the `account` you've created, a new `delivery` may be made to track your shipment.

-Each of these concepts could be a resource.
-A resource is typically a conceptual representation that has a set of properties with different potential values.
-Typically, resources are also something you want to "save" or store.
+Each of the highlighted words represent a concept that could be a resource.
+A resource is typically a conceptual representation of data that has a set of properties with different potential values.
+Typically, resources are also something you want to save or store.

 For example, an online store might have dozens of products.
 Each of these products is different in that they may have other names, colors, weights, costs, images, and more.
 And yet, they are all similar in that they can all be purchased in the same way.
 In this example, "Products" are a resource.
 Each individual "product" shares the same structure (e.g., having a name, color, and price property), but each is likely to differ from other products.